(Keywords: foot pain, chiropractic, plantar myofacitis, ankle sprain treatment, ankle fracture, chiropractic for Mortons neuroma)

 The plantar fascia starts from a bump on the heel bone called the tuberosity, running under the foot forwards to the toes.
 When there is chronic stress on this fascia, basic physiology tells us that it will produce a spur.
 This spur can grow very large, looking dramatic on xray, and is prominent and easily bruised.
 Medicine likes to cut it off.

 See a chiropractor but first do your homework.
-Not all chiropractors treat feet, or may just offer expensive orthotics that may be part of the solution but only a part solution.
+Not all chiropractors treat feet, or may just offer expensive orthotics that may be part of the solution.

 But surgery is rarely necessary.
 A soft heel cushion, reducing the bony fixations that are causing the fascial tension, and Active Release of the plantar fascia, and usually it will come right in a few weeks.
 The pain is usually worst first thing in the morning.